Monday, March 9, 2015

 Summary:

-We had many adventures in January the scary port-a-potty along the cliffs above the Pacific Ocean.
+We had many adventures in January, including the scary porta-potty along the cliffs above the Pacific Ocean.

-Our trips to the Golden Gate Bridge, Muir Woods, Pier 39, to San Francisco Zoo, walking the grounds of the Winchester House, The Stanford University and Cantor Art Museum, Stanford Mall, to Santa Cruz Boardwalk and Happy Hallow Zoo and Park.
+Our trips to the Golden Gate Bridge, Muir Woods, Pier 39, the San Francisco Zoo, walking the grounds of the Winchester House, Stanford University, the Cantor Art Museum, Stanford Mall, to Santa Cruz Boardwalk, Happy Hollow Zoo, and Park.

-The weather was good, which helped give us a safe flight home, the temperature in Denver, CO was in the mid-50s, and all the snow near and around the airport was gone, except for a patch here and there.
+The weather was good, which helped us have a safe flight home.
+The temperature in Denver, CO, was in the mid-50s, and all the snow near and around the airport was gone, except for a patch here and there.

-Doctor Steinberg’s nurse said, that we should start seeing results from Meadows in the next six months as the grafts fuse into the surgery areas.
+Doctor Steinberg's nurse said that we should start seeing results from Meadows in the next six months as the grafts fuse into the surgical areas.

-I am thankful everything went well with all the tests, and surgery, and how well Meadow is recovering.
+I am thankful that everything went well with all the tests and surgery, and that Meadow is recovering. well

-We met many families that were staying at the RMH in Palo Alto, I hope their children get to go home and our prayers are with each and every family that we met at the RMH.
+We met many families staying at the RMH in Palo Alto.
+I hope their children get to go home, and our prayers are with each and every family we met at the RMH.

 In February, I will be going to Disney World with a group of Varsity Cheerleaders from Rogers High School.
-This will be a totally different adventure than the one I just went through with my granddaughter Meadow.
+This will be a totally different adventure from the one I just went through with my granddaughter, Meadow.